1 Nature is maximally efficient

 Further attempt of a counter-example.
 Detecting a spin 1/2 flip requires an action ℏ.
 There is no way to detect a spin flip with a smaller amount of action.

 Another attempt.
 Every photon detection requires an action ℏ.
-In nature, there is just no way to detect a 1/2 or a 1/100 of a photon.
+In nature, there is just no way to detect one half or one hundredth of a photon.
 Photons are elementary: they cannot be split.

-The famous discussion between Einstein and Bohr can be seen as a continuous attempt by Einstein to measure actions below ℏ.
+The famous discussion between Einstein and Bohr can be seen as a repeated attempt by Einstein to measure actions below ℏ.
 But nature does not allow this.
-Einstein, who in the beginning was adamant that this was possible, later changed his mind.
+Einstein, who in the beginning was sure that this was possible, was convinced.
 There is a lower limit to action.

 Summary.In 1899, quantum theory was born with Planck's discovery that action is quantized in multiples of the minimum measurable value ℏ.
 The principle of quantized action was confirmed by all subsequent experiments.